 Hemingway got past writer’s block by telling himself to ‘write one true sentence’.
 As a writer and artist, I crave more permission to be honest.
 Long ago, I decided to never post anything ‘negative’ online.
 But now I see how that has allowed me to only show the cheerful, positive parts of myself.

 Every day, I will write or draw what I consider a truth.
 Just one line.
 This project could take many forms; I am leaving it intentionally open.

 Join me in your own daily One True Line.
 It’s free and there’s no need to sign up.
 Simply follow along on Instagram or Facebook, using the hashtag #onetrueline .

 Being an artist means getting to know yourself on a deep level.
 We have to dig deep into what we care about and somehow express that in our chosen medium.
 Making art is a process of learning to respect and love ourselves.
 Just taking the time to make art is a huge act of self-respect. .

 Showing up over the course of several months to make portraits hasn’t been easy.
 Some days I was barely able to ‘phone it in’.
 I didn’t have as much time as I wanted to really dive in.
 It would have been easy to abandon it.
-But something I have learned about myself: I’d rather lower my own expectations and stay with it than abandon it because of some notion of perfection or excellence.
+But something I have learned about myself: I’d rather lower my own expectations and stay with it than abandon it because of some notion of perfection or excellence. .

 I’m finishing a week after the rest of the tribe, barely getting over the finish line.
 I feel successful in my quest to improve my skills.
-I have had fun seeing improvement.
+I have had fun seeing improvement. .